 As it was mentioned in the task, PassFold is the application for storage and management of tickets and passes bought online.
 Therefore, it was totally predictable and logical that customers wanted if possible to see the logo which would somehow feature this idea, preferably through visual connection with the shape of a ticket.
-Also the customer and the designer agreed upon the direction trying combination of this shape with the P letter as the initial letter of the application name.
+Also, the customer and the designer agreed upon the direction trying a combination of this shape with the P letter as the initial letter of the application name.
 So, these preferences and wishes were the starting point for the designer in this case of logo design.

 As usual, the first stage of the process included the research of logos in this sphere of activity and business in order to avoid repetitions and feel the trends.
 The first variants included pencil sketches showing the process of creative search.

 As you can see, the variants show different combinations of the capital letter P and a ticket in vertical and horizontal placement.
-Even in the first sketches the designer tried using colors so that the customer could imagine how it works.
+Even in the first sketches, the designer tried using colors so that the customer could imagine how it works.
 There were used the basic colors such as red, green and blue as well as some black-and-white versions.

 Then there were three basic variants picked out for consideration, all being the combination of the capital letter with the ticket form.
-All three versions included white letter and colored ticket: the green ticket drawn right into the big letter, the red ticket placed horizontally and creating the natural line for lettering put into the general composition and the black-and-white version with a bit different also horizontally placed ticket to see how it will work without other colors.
+All three versions included a white letter and colored ticket: the green ticket drawn right into the big letter, the red ticket placed horizontally and creating the natural line for lettering put into the general composition and the black-and-white version with a bit different also horizontally placed ticket to see how it will work without other colors.

-The customer liked the ideas of combinations but asked to try the other style of different direction, closer to origami concept, to compare and decide.
+The customer liked the ideas of combinations but asked to try the other style of different direction, closer to the origami concept, to compare and decide.
 That is how the origami sketches were made, also trying different colors and forms of tickets.

 Even though this version was attractive and cute, the customer decided they wanted to have more flat and strict structure of the logo, so the designer continued the search developing the initial approach.
 It provided the concept of letter-and-ticket combination and finally gave the version which put all elements in the vertical combination featuring legible and clear capital letter but at the same time distinctly echoed with the ticket form.
 It worked successfully in different color combinations as well as in the clean stroke version.

 The customers were satisfied with this version.
-To make it clear how it will look in different expressions, the designer also provided two mock-ups, both using white version of the image.
+To make it clear how it will look in different expressions, the designer also provided two mock-ups, both using the white version of the image.
 One of the mock-ups showed the stroke variant of the logo on the paper and the featured it on the mobile screen with the colorful background.

 The general concept was agreed upon and the logo got its basic image and idea.
-However, at this point the process hasn’t stopped but paused for the time of general UI design.
+However, at this point, the process hasn’t stopped but paused for the time of general UI design.
 As we have mentioned in the case study devoted to PassFold UI design, the solution made about logo had an influence on general UI elements.
 And in their turn UI solutions, especially about the color palette of the screens had influenced on further design work on the logo, as it was tried in different colored versions so that it could correspond with other elements of the layout and look natural and nice.

-Also the logo was presented as the icon according to different variants of operational systems the application was adapted for.
+Also, the logo was presented as the icon according to different variants of operational systems the application was adapted for.